Whenever we think back to the days spent in Lisbon while we lived there for a year, a stream of memories and impressions rushes through our heads.

 And most of all, magic is happening here day by day.

-I met the love of my life in this city of splendid light, my personal magic city.
+We experienced love in this city of splendid light, our personal magic city.